bytecodealliance/wasmtime/docs/cli-install.md

 1. Each tagged release will have a full set of release artifacts on the [GitHub releases page][releases].
-2. The [`dev` release] is also continuously updated with the latest build of the `master` branch.
+2. The [`dev` release] is also continuously updated with the latest build of the `main` branch.
 If you want the latest-and-greatest and don't mind a bit of instability, this is the release for you.

 [`dev` release]: https://github.com/bytecodealliance/wasmtime/releases/tag/dev